|Warfare Home History Glossary Guides Publishers Artists Techniques Topicals Blog Contact|

 Although fifty-one raids had been launched against England, most Zeppelins were deployed for naval recognizance over the North and Baltic Seas.
 Not only were they instrumental in tracking enemy movements and guarding against raids, they often were able to discover mine laying activities and direct minesweepers in to neutralize them.
 These Zeppelins also came increasingly under attack as the British began deploying seaplanes to down them.

 Towards the end of the War the British public had gotten somewhat used to Zeppelin attacks though they still saw air raids as an unfair way of engaging in combat.
-Though they never inspired the type of fear that would cause enough public to demand an end to the War, they did cause damage.
-When Zeppelin raids were suspended in 1918, the Gotha G.V. bomber took their place to ensure the destruction would continue.
+When all Zeppelin raids were suspended in 1918, the Gotha G.V. bomber took their place to ensure the destruction would continue.
 As these new bombers began to show marked results, they were included in strategic military planning.

 Italy made extensive use of airships during the Great War, having twenty in service by War’s end.
 These however were not Zeppelins but semi-rigid dirigibles with a framed keel.
 While they were deployed from their bases at Jesi and Ferrara for reconnaissance and submarine watch, they entered the War to attack Sebenico in May 1915.
 They continued to be used aggressively to bomb Austro-Hungarian naval bases on the Adriatic as well as strategic rail lines and yards.